Cleary Lake Regional Park Long-Range Plan

 I wish that some of the trails around Cleary could be used for horses!

-I dont have one almost 3 years ago
+I dont have one over 3 years ago

 Tennis courts are needed.
 Prior Lake has only 2 public courts often used by pickleball players.
 6 courts at Cleary would be great.